mingqian-233/point2rbox-v2/README.md

 For detailed user guides and advanced guides, please refer to MMRotate's [documentation](https://mmrotate.readthedocs.io/en/1.x/).

-The examples of training and testing Wholly-WOOD can be found [here](configs/whollywood/README.md).
+The examples of training and testing Point2RBox-v2 can be found [here](configs/point2rbox_v2/README.md).

 ## Model Zoo
-This repository contains the Wholly-WOOD model and our series of work on weakly-supervised OOD.
+This repository contains our series of work on weakly-supervised OOD.

 <details open>
 <summary><b>Supported algorithms:</b></summary>